Governance Entry 09 of 25

 Transparency matters because hidden taxation damages trust.
 Fees, mandates, inflationary finance, fines, debt, regulatory compliance costs, and benefit phaseouts can function like taxes.
 Some may be justified, but they should be named honestly.
 A burden does not become nonpolitical because it is indirect.

 Taxation through fines and penalties deserves special caution.
 When governments depend on fines from the vulnerable, enforcement can become revenue extraction.
-Law should not be designed so public budgets benefit from citizens' disorder or inability to navigate complex rules.
+Law should not be designed so public budgets benefit from citizens' disorder or inability to understand and comply with complex rules.
 Penalties may deter wrongdoing, but revenue hunger can corrupt enforcement.

 Tax avoidance and evasion also matter.
 Legal planning may be allowed, but a culture in which everyone uses public goods while trying to escape public burden corrodes membership.
 The more complex the tax code, the more insiders can turn complexity into advantage.
 Simpler rules and serious enforcement can serve reciprocity.